smartbear-testcomplete/sqlUtils-extension/README.md

 ```
 //The following function can be included in any project but it only ever needs to be run the first time to set up the desired settings
 function SQLOptions(){
-    SQLUtilities.SetSQLType('MSSQL'); //Can be either MSSQL or MYSQL_351
+    SQLUtilities.SetSQLType('MSSQL'); //Can be either ORACLE, MSSQL or MYSQL_351
 	SQLUtilities.SetSQLSecurityType('INTEGRATED'); //Can be either INTEGRATED or PROMPT
 }